Lazytrackz/search_engine/README.md

 project(SearchEngine VERSION 1.0)
 ```

-The app will not launch if one of the point above is true.
+The app will not launch if one of the points above is true.
-You'll get message about this issues in console.
+You will get message about these issues in console.

 You also get warnings, but the application will continue to work: